Alex-Syvitski/AZ-500-Study/README.md

 I added the hands on modules at the end of each Microsoft material which I am using to help me prepare for labs during exam and develop any missing hands on experience.

-Best of luck in your studies if you are using and feel free to request edit if you would like to help update.
+Best of luck in your studies!!

 Cheers,